Oak (wine): Oak types and sources

 The species of oak typically used for American oak production is the Quercus alba which is a white oak species that is characterized by its relatively fast growth, wider grains and lower wood tannins.
 It is found in most of the Eastern United States as well as Missouri, Minnesota and Wisconsin where many wine barrels are from.
 In Oregon the Quercus garryana white oak has started to gain usage due to its closer similarities to European oak.

-In France, both the Quercus robur (common oak) and Quercus petraea (white oak) are considered apt for wine making; however, the latter is considered far superior for its finer grain and richer contribution of aromatic components like vanillin and its derivates, methyl-octalactone and tannins, as well as phenols and volatile aldehydes.
+In France, both the Quercus robur (English oak) and Quercus petraea (sessile oak) are considered apt for wine making; however, the latter is considered far superior for its finer grain and richer contribution of aromatic components like vanillin and its derivates, methyl-octalactone and tannins, as well as phenols and volatile aldehydes.

 French oak typically comes from one or more primary forests: Allier, Limousin, Nevers, Tronçais and Vosges.
 The wood from each of these forests has slightly different characteristics.
 Many winemakers utilize barrels made from different cooperages, regions and degrees of toasting in blending their wines to enhance the complexity of the resulting wine.

 Italian winemakers have had a long history of using Slavonian oak from the Quercus robur which is known for its tight grain, low aromatics and medium level tannins.
 Slavonian oak tends to be used in larger barrel sizes (with less surface area relative to volume) with the same barrels reused for many more years before replacement.
 Prior to the Russian Revolution, Quercus petraea oak from Hungary was the most highly sought after wood for French winemaking.
 The trees in the Hungarian Zemplén Mountains grow more slowly and smaller in the volcanic soil, creating fine tight grain which sequentially lends itself to a very delicate extraction.